Two-level system hyperpolarization using a quantum Szilard engine

-From a fit to the measured data we obtain $a = \SI{5.0}{kHz}$, $b = 0.48$ and $c = 0.0$ (cf. Supp. \ref{app:ladder_shift}).
-The robustness of the model is illustrated by the fact that a simultaneous fit of only the first \SI{1}{ms} of only two data sets (stabilization in $|\text{e}\rangle$ for $N=10^3$ with initialization in $|\text{g}\rangle$ or $|\text{e}\rangle$) is sufficient to describe all measurements on the entire relaxation range up to \SI{50}{ms}, as demonstrated by the continuous lines in \fref{fig:2} and \fref{fig:3}.
-For the simulation we truncate the system at 51 TLSs symmetrically spaced around the qubit frequency (with one resonant TLS).
+The simplified model allows to rewrite \eref{eq:gamma_qts} in the compact form $\Gamma_\text{qt}^k = a b^2 / [b^2 + (k + b c)^2]$, showing that $g$, $\Delta$, $\Delta_0$ and $\Gamma_2$ do not appear independently in the model.
+Instead, $g = \sqrt{a \Gamma_2 / 2}$, $\Delta = \Gamma_2 / b$ and $\Delta_0 = c \Gamma_2$ can be determined for a given decoherence rate from a successful fit of the model.
+The fit procedure is further restricted by inserting the measured qubit relaxation rate $\Gamma_1 = 1 / \SI{21.5}{\micro s}$ (\frefadd{fig:3}{b}), leaving us with only two essential fit parameters $\Gamma_\text{q}$ and $b$ (Supp.~\ref{app:fitting}).
+The robustness of the model is illustrated by the fact that a fit of only the first millisecond to one of the stronger polarized relaxation curves (e.g. polarization to $|\text{e}\rangle$ for $N=10^3$ with initialization in $|\text{g}\rangle$ or $|\text{e}\rangle$) is sufficient to describe the highly non-exponential relaxation of all measurements on the entire relaxation range up to \SI{50}{ms} (\fref{fig:2} and \fref{fig:3}, continuous lines).
+Details of the fitting procedure are presented in Supp.~\ref{app:fitting}.